Nmloury/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-I see that there are 2304 missing values.
-I can fill in those missing values using the mean for the associated 5 minute interval averaged across all days to attempt to remove the missing value bias from the data.
-I'll create a new dataset, *activitydatanew*, to that end.
+We see that there are 2304 missing values.
+We can fill in those missing values using the mean for the associated 5 minute interval averaged across all days to attempt to remove the missing value bias from the data.
+We'll create a new dataset, *activitydatanew*, with the missing values filled in.

 ```r